medispeak/docs/docs/best-practices.md

 ## Privacy and Security

 ### 1. Patient Information
-- Verify patient identity before recording
+- Do not record patient information without consent
 - Be mindful of surroundings
-- Follow HIPAA guidelines
 - Protect sensitive information

 ### 2. Access Control